Chart Color Schemes

 Molong has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region: Kerrs Creek Wind Farm, Aquila Wind Farm, Corridor Preservation For East Coast High Speed Rail, and Central-West Orana Renewable Energy Zone (REZ) Transmission Project are key projects, with the following list detailing those most relevant.
+The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+A total of one project has been identified by AreaSearch as likely to impact the area.
+Key projects include Kerrs Creek Wind Farm, Aquila Wind Farm, Corridor Preservation For East Coast High Speed Rail, and Central-West Orana Renewable Energy Zone (REZ) Transmission Project, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.